 Participating organisations have been self-selected based on their commitment to support migrant integration, community development and promoting evidence–based policy making in the area of migration.

-Empowering Communities in Europe project will be delivered between January 2017 to June 2018.
+Empowering Communities in Europe project was delivered between January 2017 to June 2018.

 WHAT DOES EMPOWERING COMMUNITIES IN EUROPE AIM TO ACHIEVE?